-The Company recorded \$12.4 million of interest expense during the year ended December 31, 2021 relating to the cash interest on the convertible notes due semi-annually and amortization of the debt issuance costs.
-The Company recorded \$3.1 million of interest expense during the year end December 31, 2020 relating to the cash interest on the convertible notes due semi-annually, amortization of the debt discount and amortization of the debt issuance costs.
+The Company recorded \$12.2 million and \$12.4 million of interest expense during the years ended December 31, 2022 and 2021, respectively, relating to the cash interest on the convertible notes due semi-annually and amortization of the debt issuance costs.

-As of December 31, 2021, no Convertible Notes were convertible pursuant to their terms.
-The estimated fair value of the Convertible Notes was \$140.3 million as of December 31, 2021 and \$283.4 million as of December 31, 2020.
+As of December 31, 2022, no Convertible Notes were convertible pursuant to their terms.
+The estimated fair value of the Convertible Notes was \$145.9 million as of December 31, 2022 and \$140.3 million as of December 31, 2021.
 The estimated fair value of the Convertible Notes was determined through consideration of quoted market prices.
-As of December 31, 2021, the if-converted value of the Convertible Notes did not exceed the principal value of those notes.
+As of December 31, 2022, the if-converted value of the Convertible Notes did not exceed the principal value of those notes.